 Marine Weather and Tide Forecast for Bacliff, TX

-Tonight - Northeast winds 5 to 10 knots.
+Tonight - South winds 5 to 10 knots.
 Bay waters smooth.
-A slight chance of showers early this evening.
+A chance of showers and Thunderstorms early in the evening.

 Monday night - South winds 10 to 15 knots.
 Bay waters slightly choppy.